-You are also petrified about not being in contact with your child for the fear of drowning in an instant – and start to mentally design about some kind of swimming harness to make sure it never happens…
+You are also petrified about not being in contact with your child for the fear of drowning in an instant.
+You also start to mentally design about some kind of swimming harness to make sure it never happens…

 So after going round the same bit of pool for a what feels like an eternity, you get feeling back in your arm and decide to get out of the pool.
 Then you wonder how you are going to get everything out of the locker that rammed full of all your worldly possessions whilst looking after a child…

-Some places have pens to put children in so ask where it is before you go into the water in the first place (optional to have to take them out!) and the car seat with a towel lining it is the best idea for a small baby.
-However, you are probably going to try and have to use your newly recovered arm to yank the mis-shaped items out of the locker…
+Some places have pens to put children in, so ask where it is before you go into the water in the first place.
+It is optional to have to take them out!
+However, you are probably going to try and have to use your newly recovered arm to yank the mis-shaped items out of the locker.

 I probably should have said beforehand to make sure all the zips of your bags are closed before you put it in the locker.
 As if not, the contents will fly their way into someone else’s changing cubicle!!
 You then suddenly turn into Michael Caine and think that the only solution is to blow the bloody door off…

-You have 8 arms because you are carrying a tired child, your worldly possessions and more importantly, the £1 coin from the locker as you promised the child something from the vending machine if they stayed in the water for more than 5 minutes.
+You have 8 arms because you are carrying a tired child and your worldly possessions.
+Most importantly is the £1 coin from the locker as you promised the child something from the vending machine if they stayed in the water for more than 5 minutes.

-You also turn into a hawk trying to look for a suitable changing room (hint, size means nothing.
-Just make sure it is dry!)
+You also turn into a hawk trying to look for a suitable changing room.
+For this, size means nothing.
+Just make sure it is dry!

-You also turn into Usain Bolt realising you have to leave some things in the changing room to get everything else out of the locker and so you rush to make sure no-one will steal your underwear and worn down trainers (hint, they won’t!)
+You also turn into Usain Bolt realising you have to leave some things in the changing room to get everything else out of the locker.
+As such, you rush to make sure no-one will steal your underwear and worn down trainers (hint, they won’t!)

 You also curse the hawk for not spotting a free changing room right next to the locker…

-So you are tired, wet, cold and your superhuman powers have disappeared and your Everest is in front of you – your child needs changing into normal clothes again!
-You forget everything you have ever learnt about dressing a child as you fear that hyperthermia is just around the corner.
+So you are tired, wet, cold and your superhuman powers have disappeared.
+Your Everest is in front of you – your child needs changing into normal clothes again!
+You forget everything you have ever learnt about dressing a child as you fear that hypothermia is just around the corner.
 (Hint, it isn’t.
 Although you need to get them dry as soon as possible)